ls1intum/Themis/docs/system/data-management.rst

 UserDefaults
 ------------

-The app stores the selected Course ID in the UserDefaults at **"shownCourseIDKey"** in order to always show the last selected course.
+The app stores the selected Course ID (which are the ones provided by Artemis) in the UserDefaults at **"shownCourseIDKey"** in order to always show the last selected course.
-The Artemis-Server URL is also stored in the UserDefaults at **"serverURL"**.
+The Artemis server URL is also stored in the UserDefaults at **"serverURL"**.

 ********